-Chocolate, cookbooks and fritters rank high on the list of my addictions, although, not necessarily in that order.
+Chocolate, cookbooks and fritters rank high on the list of my addictions.
 My love of fritters runs deep.
 Even the name, fritter appeals to me.
 Apple, corn, vegetable...
 I love them all!
 My sister does too.
-She makes delicious zucchini and Parmesan fritters, which I have made many times too.
+She makes delicious zucchini and Parmesan fritters, which I've also made many times.
 But after all the holiday feasting, lighter fritters seemed like the right thing to create.
 Fritters that would fill me up at lunchtime, without weighing me down.

 I hope you enjoy these fritters as much as I do.
 If you're a fritter fanatic like me, check back from time to time to see what I'm cooking.
 There will be more.

 For Christmas this year, my family kept me happy with more cookbooks.
-After Christmas, I spent a quiet day with my husband reading cookbooks and relaxing.... my kind of post-holiday treat.
+After Christmas, I spent a quiet day with my husband reading them and relaxing.... my kind of post-holiday treat.

 Chickpea and Zucchini Fritter Recipe

 Adapted from Donna Hay's Recipe for Zucchini and Chickpea Fritters

 A tiny Thai chili is added for heat.
 I love the spicy, slightly tropical flavor of tiny Thai bird's-eye peppers.
 They come in red and green.
 I find them in my regular supermarket.
 They're very hot!
 A little goes a long way.
 If you can't find Thai peppers, use a little minced jalapeno pepper instead.

 - 1 16 oz can of chickpeas, rinsed and drained

 - 1 medium zucchini, grated.
 I use a box grater for this.

 - 2 lemons, zest half of one and reserve the zest.

 - 1-2 garlic cloves, peeled and minced.
 I use a microplane zester for this.